-When using subcontractors, including Research Institutions, the small business is responsible for protecting its own interests with regard to the retention of intellectual property and commercialization rights.
+When using subcontractors, including research institutions, the applicant is responsible for protecting its own interests with regard to the retention of intellectual property and commercialization rights.

-It is in the best interest of the small business, when collaborating with a Research Institution or other subcontractors, to negotiate a written agreement for allocating, between the parties, intellectual property rights, and rights to carry out any follow-on research, development, or commercialization.
+It is in the best interest of the applicant, when collaborating with a research institution or other subcontractors, to negotiate a written agreement for allocating, between the parties, intellectual property rights, and rights to carry out any follow-on research, development, or commercialization.

-A model agreement, found on the SBIR/STTR Programs Office web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/ and may be used or revised through negotiation between the small business and the Research Institution.
+A model agreement, found on the SBIR/STTR Programs Office web site at http://science.energy.gov/sbir/applicant-and-awardee-resources/ and may be used or revised through negotiation between the applicant and the research Institution.

 The completed agreement should not be submitted with the grant application, but retained by the parties to the agreement.
-The Federal government will not be a party to any agreement between the small business and any subcontractor, including the STTR Research Institution.
+The Federal government will not be a party to any agreement between the small business and any subcontractor, including the STTR research institution.
 However, applicants are reminded that nothing in such agreements should conflict with any provisions setting forth the respective rights of the U.S. and the small business with respect to both intellectual property rights and any rights to carry out follow-on research.